weizh888/PokeAlarmWiki/PokeAlarm-Version-3-Quick-Start-Guide.md

-# PokeAlarm Version 3 Quick Start Guide
-Updated: 8 Feb 2017
+Updated: 9 Feb 2017

 ## Purpose
-* This document is intended to quickly provide PokeAlarm v3 users with info to get started.
-It is not intended to replace the full wiki (which is being written up.)
+* This document is intended to quickly provide PokeAlarm users with info to get started.
+It is not intended to replace the full wiki.

 ## Overview